Sairamakula1999/Floating_Point_ALU/README.md

 # Floating_Point_ALU
-IEEE754 Single precision FLoating Point ALU
+IEEE754 Single precision Floating Point ALU

 ## Introduction
 ALU is the fundamental block of any proccessor.
 This ALU has high counting power comparing to normal ALU that we have implemented in risc, it can be replaced with our ALU in risc proccessor making it even stronger